 - The Accommodation Office

 - Access Service

 - Students Union

 - Medical Centre

 Don't leave your course without a Plan B.

 Deciding to leave college can be a difficult decision but not having a plan of action after leaving can make the process even more stressful.
 Lots of students suffer a dip in confidence, often wondering what to do next.
-Make sure to book a 1-1 session at CIT's Career Service where you can look at your interests with a trained professional and receive advice on alternative trainings and employment options.
+Make sure to book a 1-1 session at MTU's Career Service where you can look at your interests with a trained professional and receive advice on alternative trainings and employment options.

 Timing Matters!
 Inform yourself of important deadlines.

-- Be aware of the two week transfer window: If you were offered a place at CIT and think you would like to study on a different course at the Institute, in some instances, this can be facilitated.
+- Be aware of the two week transfer window: If you were offered a place at MTU and think you would like to study on a different course at the Institute, in some instances, this can be facilitated.